jquast/x84/README.rst

 x/84
 ====

-**x/84 is a python telnet server for modern UTF-8 terminals**. x/84 supplies a scripting engine for developing **MUD**, **BBS**, or dgamelaunch_-style servers with CLI telnet interfaces.
-Technologies used in x/84 are derived from miniboa_ (Apache 2.0 Licensed) for telnet, `blessings`_ (MIT Licensed) for curses TERM capabilities, and sqlitedict_ (Public Domain) for shared database access.
-Inter-process communication (such as chat) is possible using the multiprocessing_ module, and recordings of sessions are stored in ttyplay_-compatible format files.
+**x/84 is a python telnet server for modern UTF-8 terminals**.

+x/84 supplies a scripting engine for developing **MUD** or **BBS** engines, dgamelaunch_-style servers with CLI telnet interfaces, or communications development for packet radio networks.

+Technologies used in x/84 are derived from miniboa_ (Apache 2.0 Licensed) for telnet, `blessings`_ (MIT Licensed) for terminal capabilities, and sqlitedict_ (Public Domain) for database.

+Inter-process communication (such as chat) is provided through an event messaging system through the multiprocessing_ module, and recordings of sessions are stored in ttyplay_-compatible format files.

-With the exception of the python interpreter itself, x/84 is **pure** python, but **requires a posix** operating system.
-Therefor **Windows is not a supported platform** at this time.
+Only python is used in x/84 and its direct dependencies, but **requires a posix** operating system.
 Alternative implementations of python may also work.
-Blowfish encryption of user account passwords may be optionally enabled, but requires a complete Python C environment to install the dependent module, py-bcrypt.
-Otherwise, a best-effort sha256 hash is implemented.
+Blowfish encryption of user account passwords is recommended but requires a C/cPython environment to install the dependent module, py-bcrypt.
+Otherwise, a best-effort sha256 hash is implemented by default.

 **ANSI Art**, (such as you would find on the ACiD "dark domains" DVD) is translated for reasonably accurate reproductions for both UTF-8 and IBM CP437 terminals.
 This allows classic DOS art to be used on modern terminals such as Terminal.app, or classic emulating terminals such as SyncTerm.